jheyman/MMM-PIR-Sensor/README.md

 # MMM-PIR-Sensor (jheyman edition)
-This a custom & minimal version of paviro's [MMM-PIR-sensor](https://github.com/paviro/MMM-PIR-Sensor) module for [MagicMirror](https://github.com/MichMich/MagicMirror).
+This a custom stripped-down version of paviro's [MMM-PIR-sensor](https://github.com/paviro/MMM-PIR-Sensor) module for [MagicMirror](https://github.com/MichMich/MagicMirror).
 It monitors a PIR motion sensor to trigger a relay (which in my case is wired to the on/off button of a display), both being connected to GPIOs of a Raspberry Pi.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/jheyman/MMM-PIR-Sensor`.
 A new folder will appear navigate into it.